danniwide1234/FlaskSiteBuiler_old/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to update the tests and documentation as needed.

-## Licence
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

-f you have any questions, feel free to contact me at danniwide.1981@gmail.com or fidelismicheal12@gmail.com.
+If you have any questions, feel free to contact me at danniwide.1981@gmail.com or fidelismicheal12@gmail.com.

 ---